 Together We Save is a comprehensive campaign aimed at educating member-owners about energy conservation and efficiency.
 The website is interactive including a virtual "Home Energy Adventure", a game that uses quizzes to test your energy efficiency skills and learn how to improve your home's energy efficiency and ultimately save money!

 You can even get a mobile app for Together We Save!
 The app, available for Droids and iPhones, deliver a simple, easy-to-follow energy efficiency "Tip of the Day."
-Just download the app on the iTunes App Store or Google Play.
+Just download the app from the link at Together We Save.
 It is compatible with iOS6 and iOS7 devices like iPhone 4 and newer and iPads, as well as Android devices using a 2.2 or higher operating system.

 Search “Touchstone Energy” in your smartphone’s application store, download and let us know what you think at TogetherWeSave@nreca.coop.
 If you already have the Save Energy Save Money app, be sure to have the latest update by updating your app from your phone’s application store.
 Contact TogetherWeSave@nreca.coop if you have any questions and for troubleshooting.